 Compete against the pros during the world’s oldest annual marathon, celebrating its 122nd running this year.
 The cream of the crop makes its way to Boston each Patriot’s Day (the third Monday in April) to compete in the prestigious event, while nearly a half million fans come out to cheer them on as they tackle the tricky Massachusetts countryside.

-Check in here: After running more than 26 miles, knowing that the luxe Fairmont Copley Plaza is only footsteps from the finish line is a huge relief.
+Check in here: After running more than 26 miles, knowing that Forbes Travel Guide Recommended Fairmont Copley Plaza is only footsteps from the finish line is a huge relief.
 Treat yourself to Sunday brunch at the hotel’s Oak Long Bar + Kitchen — you’ve earned it.

 Virgin Money London Marathon